Strike the Gold

 Strike the Gold (March 21, 1988 – December 13, 2011) was an American Thoroughbred racehorse best known for winning the 1991 Kentucky Derby.
 Upon the death of 1987 Derby winner Alysheba in March 2009, Strike the Gold became the oldest living Kentucky Derby winner, until his own death in 2011.

 Background

 He was born on Calumet Farm.
 He was said to have barely survived birth and was born a "dummy foal", which is a condition that creates a lack of oxygen to the brain.
 He was on oxygen for the first three days of his life.
 He was orphaned at four months when his mother, Majestic Gold, died of colic.
 He was said to be the fastest at the farm as a yearling.
-He is a son of U.S. Racing Hall of Famer Alydar, Strike the Gold was purchased in 1990 for $500,000 from breeder Calumet Farm by B. Giles Brophy, William J. Condren, and Joseph M. Cornacchia, who raced him under the name BCC Stable after Camulet Farm had financial issues.
+He is a son of U.S. Racing Hall of Famer Alydar.
+Strike the Gold was purchased in 1990 for $500,000 from breeder Calumet Farm by B. Giles Brophy, William J. Condren, and Joseph M. Cornacchia, who raced him under the name BCC Stable after Calumet Farm had financial issues.